-30. The Company must, to the satisfaction of the Scottish Ministers, participate in the monitoring requirements as laid out in the 'National Research and Monitoring Strategy for Diadromous Fish' so far as they apply at a local level.
+28. The Company must, to the satisfaction of the Scottish Ministers, participate in the monitoring requirements as laid out in the 'National Research and Monitoring Strategy for Diadromous Fish' so far as they apply at a local level.
 The extent and nature of the Company's participation is to be agreed by the Scottish Ministers in consultation with the FTRAG.

-Reason: To ensure effective monitoring of the effects on migratory fish at a local level
+Reason: To ensure effective monitoring of the effects on Migratory fish at a local level.

-31. The Company must, no later than 6 months prior to the Commencement of the Development, submit a Commercial Fisheries Mitigation Strategy ("CFMS"), in writing, to the Scottish Ministers for their written approval.
-The Company must remain a member of the Forth and Tay Offshore Wind Developers Group-Commercial Fisheries Working Group or any successor group formed to facilitate commercial fisheries dialogue in the Forth and Tay regions.
+29. The Company must, no later than 6 months prior to the Commencement of the Development, submit a Commercial Fisheries Mitigation Strategy ("CFMS"), in writing, to the Scottish Ministers for their written approval.

+The Company must remain a member of the Forth and Tay Offshore Wind Developers Group-Commercial Fisheries Working Group or any successor group formed to facilitate commercial fisheries dialogue in the Forth and Tay region.

 The Company must include in the CFMS a mitigation strategy for each commercial fishery that Ministers are reasonably satisfied would be adversely affected by the Development.
 The CFMS must, in particular, include mitigation measures for lobster stock enhancement if the Scottish Ministers are satisfied that such mitigation measures are reasonably necessary.
+Within such a time period as required by the Scottish Ministers, the Company must undertake a feasibility study specifically to assess the use of alternate scallop gear within the Development area.
+The scope of the feasibility study must be agreed in writing, by the Scottish Ministers, and must include how scallop gear may be redesigned to coexist with the Development infrastructure.

-The Company must implement all mitigation measures committed to be carried out by the Company within the terms of the CFMS.
+The Company must implement all mitigation measures committed to be carried out by the Company in terms of the CFMS.
 The Company must require all of its contractors, and sub-contractors, to co-operate with the fishing industry to ensure the effective implementation of the CFMS.

-Reason: To mitigate the impact on commercial fishermen.
+Reason: To minimise the impact on commercial fishermen.

-32. Prior to the Commencement of the Development, a Fisheries Liaison Officer ("FLO"), approved in writing by Scottish Ministers, in consultation with the FTOWDG-CFWG, must be appointed by the Company for the period from Commencement of the Development until the Final Commissioning of the Development.
-The Company must notify the Scottish Ministers of the identity and credentials of the FLO before Commencement of the Development by including such details in the EMP (referred to in condition Error!
-Reference source not found.).
-The FLO must establish and maintain effective communications between the Company, any contractors or sub-contractors, fishermen and other users of the sea during the construction of the Development, and ensure compliance with best practice guidelines whilst doing so.
+29. Prior to the Commencement of the Development, a Fisheries Liaison Officer ("FLO"), approved in writing by Scottish Ministers, in consultation with the FTOWDG-CFWG, must be appointed by the Company for the period from Commencement of the Development until the Final Commissioning of the Development.
+The Company must notify the Scottish Ministers of the identity and credentials of the FLO before any construction work commences by including such details in the EMP (referred to in condition 14).
+The FLO must establish and maintain effective communications between the Company, contractors, fishermen and other users of the sea during the construction of the Development, and ensure compliance with best practice guidelines whilst doing so.